giacomo-monni/Smart-Plant/SmartPlantServer/DATABASE.md

    - *temperature_value* is the temperature measurement carried out by the temperature sensor
    - *soil_moisture_value* is the soil moisture measurement carried out by the soil moisture sensor
    - *need_water* indicates if the plant needed water after the measurements
-   - *is_irrigated* indicates if the plant was irrigated after the measurements

 5) **digital_replicas**: this collection contains the plant profile combined with the last measurements for a given plant.
 It represents the actual state of a plant.